Get free weekly resources from us!

 It’s About Relationship:

 I don’t have vulnerable conversations with people I don’t know or trust.
 Why would a student want to share everything with a God they may hear about but don’t actually know very well?
 If they don’t understand him, then let’s challenge them to get to know him.
-In recently reading The Jesus-Centered Life by Rick Lawrence I was struck by the idea of “shoulds.”
+In reading The Jesus-Centered Life by Rick Lawrence I was struck by the idea of “shoulds.”
 He discusses how many of us have been told we “should” love Jesus, but struggle to know his love.
 Students think they should love God too, but they have no idea what a relationship with him looks like.
 I love this quote: “Jesus wants to capture our hearts, not force our obedience.”
 Let’s spend time helping students understand this; then prayer becomes an instant response, not another “should.”

 It’s About Honesty: